 The ratio between proteins and calories is important in a healthy diet and explains why a basic diet of beans and rice can support millions.

-Western civilization now has a choice of foods from all over the globe.
-Choice means we can have any food in any amount, any time of year.
+Western civilization now has a vast choice of foods from all over the globe.
+Choice means we can have any food at any amount, any time of year.
 So foods we had formerly been able to manage either seasonally or in small amounts are now ubiquitous.

 |Common Legumes and beans||Alfalfa (a legume)

 Peanuts (a legume)